 Intended outcome Success criteria Improved attainment among disadvantaged pupils across the curriculum at the end of KS4, with a focus on EBacc subjects.
-GCSE outcomes indicate increasing at- tainment and progress for disadvantaged pupils, with the attainment of disadvan- taged pupils in line with that of all stu- dents nationally.
+GCSE outcomes indicate increasing attainment and progress for disadvantaged pupils, with the attainment of disadvantaged pupils in line with that of all students nationally.
 Improved literacy levels, reading comprehension among disadvantaged pupils across KS3.
-Reading tests demonstrate improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non- disadvantaged peers.
+Reading tests demonstrate improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
 More disadvantaged pupils are inline with their chronological reading age.
 Teachers should also have recognised this improvement through engagement in lessons and book scrutiny.
-Improved numeracy levels across disadvantage pupils at KS3 Numeracy assessments demonstrate improved numeracy skills and a reduction in the disparity between disadvantaged pupils and their non- disadvantaged peers.
+Improved numeracy levels across disadvantage pupils at KS3 Numeracy assessments demonstrate improved numeracy skills and a reduction in the disparity between disadvantaged pupils and their non-disadvantaged peers.
 This will have had an impact in other areas of the curriculum eg. Science.
-Improved metacognitive and self- regulatory skills among disadvantaged pupils across all subjects.
-Teacher reports, pupil voice and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning.
-This finding is supported by homework completion rates across all classes and subjects.
 To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations. significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations. significant increase in participation in enrichment activities, particularly among disadvantaged pupils.

 reduction in the number of referrals regarding emotional and mental wellbeing.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance 2024/25 demonstrated by: Attendance figures show that the gap between PP and non-PP students is di- minishing.
-Disadvantaged pupils' attend- ance is in line with the national average for all pupils (given the national context of COVID-19 restrictions).
+Sustained high attendance 2024/25 demonstrated by: Attendance figures show that the gap between PP and non-PP students is diminishing.
+Disadvantaged pupils' attendance is in line with the national average for all pupils (given the national context of COVID-19 restrictions).